barrettcox/emp-form-embed/README.md

 `[empformembed pid=”{some integer}”]`

-7. Past the shortcode into the editor on any page where you want the EMP form to appear.
+7. Paste the shortcode into the editor on any page where you want the EMP form to appear.